 - How should those similarities and differences impact the way that we read the Gospels?

-5 Minute Confirmation Week 2: Gospel Genre
+5-minute Confirmation Week 2: Gospel Genre

 This week we spent preparing to read the Gospels well (Matthew, Mark, Luke, and John) by asking what things do we need to know before we start reading.
-Today we ponder the genre of the Gospels, how knowing what kind of a book we are reading helps us be better reads, and whether we can call the Gospels trustworthy books.
+Today we ponder the genre of the Gospels, how knowing what kind of a book we are reading helps us be better readers, and whether we can call the Gospels trustworthy books.